PierreGode/Bjorn/DEVELOPMENT.md

 ### 🛠️ Actions Configuration (`actions.json`)

-Lists the actions to be performed by Bjorn, including (dynamically generated with the content of the folder):
+Lists the actions to be performed by ragnar, including (dynamically generated with the content of the folder):

 - Module and class definitions.
 - Port assignments.